The future of seniors housing: a 2021 outlook from a capital markets perspective

 Though the real estate sector may see more stress throughout the recovery, the panelists said housing portfolios were a bright spot in a difficult year.
 “During the 2008 recession, real estate was not the darling.
 This time we are,” said Mago.

-Jenkins notes that a proactive approach by the federal agencies and lenders has helped the housing market prop the economy.
-Through the forbearance program, the GSEs worked to get borrowers and operators through the crunch time of the early pandemic.
+Jenkins notes that a proactive approach by the agencies and their lender networks has helped stabilize the multifamily housing market, yielding benefits for the overall economy.
+Through a forbearance program, the GSEs worked to get borrowers and operators through the crunch time of the early pandemic.
 The eviction moratorium helped keep tenants in their homes.
-Now, 70% of the loans that received forbearance are in repayment or have been paid off.
+Now, more than 90% of the loans that received forbearance are in repayment or have been paid off.